vvij86/churn_predictions/readme.txt

 - churn_y_test.csv
 - churn_test_account_ids.csv

+Do not create a new train/test split.
+Do not modify the Logistic Regression or Decision Tree scripts and outputs.

-Use the same preprocessing approach already used in train_logistic_regression.py:
+Use the same preprocessing logic already used in train_decision_tree.py:

 - Treat product_id and scheme_id as categorical columns
-- One-hot encode categorical columns with handle_unknown="ignore"
+- Use OneHotEncoder(handle_unknown="ignore")
-- Pass numeric columns through without scaling because scaling is not required for a decision tree
+- Pass numeric features without scaling
-- Preserve the same missing-value and no-history handling already present in the existing workflow
+- Preserve the existing missing-value and no-history handling
-- Do not create a new train/test split
-- Do not modify the existing logistic regression files

-Train a DecisionTreeClassifier with:

-- random_state=42
-- class_weight="balanced"
+Train and compare RandomForestClassifier models using:

+- n_estimators: 100 and 200
-- max_depth values: 3, 5, 8, 10, 15 and None
+- max_depth: 10, 15 and None
-- min_samples_leaf values: 1, 10, 50, 100 and 500
+- min_samples_leaf: 10, 50, 100 and 500
+- max_features: "sqrt"
+- class_weight: "balanced"
+- random_state: 42
+- n_jobs: -1

-Evaluate every parameter combination on the existing test set using:
+Evaluate every combination on the existing test set using:

 - ROC-AUC
 - PR-AUC / Average Precision